The Heist (album): Critical reception

 The Heist received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 74, based on eight reviews.
 David Jeffries of AllMusic said, "Macklemore's a mix of all of the above with some distinctive qualities, and with Lewis putting that kaleidoscope style underneath, The Heist winds up a rich combination of fresh and familiar."

 Adam Fleischer of XXL praised its originality and production, stating "It's these sort of astute observations on the human condition and keen self-awareness that set this effort apart.
 That reality, coupled with Ryan Lewis' vast, daring and layered production, makes The Heist a truly beautiful album that challenges musical boundaries."
 Edwin Ortiz of HipHopDX saying the album was "An exemplary balance of serious and cheerful cuts alike, very seldom does The Heist reach beyond its means.
 And when it does, it's more so due to lack of creative placement than effort."
 Jody Rosen of Rolling Stone said, "The record has its charms (the single "Thrift Shop", a cheeky ode to second-hand duds) and its virtues (the marriage equality anthem "Same Love").
 Unfortunately, Macklemore's virtuousness overwhelms his far more modest charms."

 In his Barnes & Noble list, Robert Christgau named The Heist as the seventy-second best album of 2012.

 Commercial performance

 The Heist debuted at number two on the Billboard 200 chart, behind only Mumford & Sons's Babel and sold 78,000 copies in its first week, marking the best sales week yet for both Macklemore and Lewis.
+It went number one on the ITunes Charts, beating MellowHype’s Numbers album.
 83% of the first-week sales derived from digital download.
 On April 3, 2013, it was announced that the album has reached Gold status, with over 500,000 copies sold.
 As of February 2016, it has sold 1,490,000 copies domestically.
 It also debuted at number four on the Canadian Albums Chart.